meta-is-beta/horadric-helper/README.md

 **Notes**

 - This library supports only newer browsers such as Chrome, Firefox or Opera.
 IE11 is **not** supported.
-- There is also non-minified version of JS available under `horadric-helper-poe.umd.js`.
+- There is also a non-minified version of JS available under `horadric-helper-poe.umd.js`.
 - There are source-map files for both minified and non-minified versions.

 ## Html Components